(French Canadian pork pie)

 - Drain off any excess fat and add the stock or water, thyme, salt and pepper.
 Bring to a boil, then reduce heat to medium-low and simmer until the liquid is mostly evaporated but the meat is still moist, around 20 to 25 minutes.
 Stir in the breadcrumbs and set aside.

-- Preheat oven to 400°F. Prepare a double-crust pastry or pie crust according to your favorite recipe and place the bottom crust in a 9-inch pie plate.
+- Preheat oven to 400°F. Prepare a double-crust pastry or pie crust according to your favorite recipe and place the bottom crust in a 9-inch pie plate or springform pan.

 - Add the pork mixture to the bottom crust.
 Cover with the top crust, seal and crimp with your fingers.
 Cut a hole about the size of your finger in the middle of the top crust.
 Roll a piece of aluminum foil into a tube around your finger and stick it in the hole to make a vent.
 Brush the crust with an egg beaten with a little milk.